eternnoir/pyTelegramBotAPI/README.md

 ## Bots using this library
+* [DownloadMusicBOT](https://github.com/fcoagz/DownloadMusicBOT) by *Francisco Griman* - It is a simple bot that downloads audio from YouTube videos on Telegram.
 * [SiteAlert bot](https://telegram.me/SiteAlert_bot) ([source](https://github.com/ilteoood/SiteAlert-Python)) by *ilteoood* - Monitors websites and sends a notification on changes
 * [TelegramLoggingBot](https://github.com/aRandomStranger/TelegramLoggingBot) by *aRandomStranger*
 * [Telegram LMGTFY_bot](https://github.com/GabrielRF/telegram-lmgtfy_bot) by *GabrielRF* - Let me Google that for you.